Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

   </center>
   <br>

-  In the above figure we see that the final model mostly splits the space in two according to line in the middle (the white part of the background).
+  In the above figure we see that the final model mostly splits the space in two according to a line in the middle (the white part of the background).
   This split essentially preserves the prediction of the BERT-based model predicts.
 The performance should therefore be very similar to the performance of the BERT-based model.
 And when assessing the performance of the model we indeed get similar results as the BERT-based model: